Table of Contents

 Important

-A file version quad representation of a CSemVer does NOT carry with it the CI information nor the build metadata.
+A file version quad representation of a CSemVer does NOT carry with it the CI information nor any build metadata.
 It only contains a single bit to indicate a Release vs. a CI build.
-In fact, the official CSemVer specs are silent on the use of this bit though the "playground" does indicate an ODD numbered revision is a CI build.
-However, that leads to problems (see this: Spec issue for more details).
-Thus, the Ubiquity.NET.Versioning.* libraries do NOT work that way.
-In these libraries, an odd numbered revision indicates a RELEASE build whereas an EVEN numbered form represents a CI build.
-This results in the correct behavior for comparisons of the File version.
-The file version comparisons MUST result in correct ordering or an underlying Windows OS and related APIs will NOT behave as expected.
-(A CI build is ALWAYS ordered less then a release build)
+In fact, the official CSemVer specs are silent on the use of this bit though the "playground" does indicate an ODD numbered revision is reserved as a CI build.

 The Major, Minor and Patch versions are only updated in the primary branch at the time of a release.
 This ensures the concept that SemVer versions define released products.
 The version numbers used are stored in the repository in the BuildVersion.xml